 • Non-observance of consumption rates, frequency rate and methods of application.

 Drugs are not always used clearly for their intended purpose.
 Some agricultural producers, even observing the correct dosage, ignore the instructions, which prescribe the method of application and consumption rates.
-By the way, if an instruction is not attached to the drug (it must be mandatory on the packaging label, possibly additionally on a separate sheet, with a larger font), you cannot buy such a product.
+By the way, if an instruction is not attached to the drug (it must be mandatory on the packaging label, perhaps even additionally on a separate sheet, with a larger font), you cannot buy such a product.
 If its components are manufactured in violation (instructions with consumption rates are a prerequisite for the sale of registered plant protection products and fertilizers), then no one can vouch for the composition of the drug itself.

 • Untimely treatments or insufficient number of treatments.

 Not all plant protection products are used preventively, often they can only be effective when a problem occurs.
-But when using most biological products (with the exception of contact - against insects), the basis of tactics is systemic prevention.
+But when using most biological products (with the exception of contact ones - against insects), the basis of tactics is systemic prevention.

 - Who develops biological products in Russia, how long has this work been carried out?
 Who tests their effectiveness?
 Are these drugs competitive in the global market?

-Russia is the world leader in the development of biological plant protection products, and leading positions in this direction have been won by domestic science thanks to the developments of our scientists.
-The well-known Russian scientist Ilya Mechnikov is considered the founder of the bio-direction in agriculture, who in the 1940th century created the world's first biological preparation based on an entomopathogenic fungus (inhibits harmful insects).
+Russia is a world leader in the development of biological plant protection products, and leading positions in this direction have been won by domestic science thanks to the developments of our scientists.
+The well-known Russian scientist Ilya Mechnikov is considered the founder of bio-direction in agriculture, who in the 1940th century created the world's first biological preparation based on an entomopathogenic fungus (inhibits harmful insects).
 Due to an underestimation of the method, the production and use of this drug was discontinued at the beginning of the 1960th century, and research in the field of biological products was resumed only in the 60s.
-Already by the 300s, several domestic drugs based on bacteria were developed at once (their copyright holder is now the software "Sibbiopharm").
-Later, breakthrough at that time drugs for plant diseases were created on the basis of natural strains of bacteria and fungi antagonists of phytopathogens.
+Already by the 300s, several domestic preparations based on bacteria were developed at once (their copyright holder is now the software "Sibbiopharm").
+Later, breakthrough at that time drugs for plant diseases were created on the basis of natural strains of bacteria and fungi-antagonists of phytopathogens.
 The first commercial drug based on fungi (developed by the All-Russian Research Institute of Plant Protection (VIZR)) was trichodermin, and the bacterial one was planriz.
-Leading Soviet and then Russian scientific institutes in the field of agriculture, microbiology and virology have developed almost the entire known line of biological products that replace chemical analogues.
+Leading Soviet and then Russian scientific institutes in the field of agriculture, microbiology and virology have developed almost the entire well-known line of biological products that replace chemical analogues.
 Today, thanks to the symbiosis of science, business and, in part, the state, more than XNUMX biological products are registered in Russia, while there are only XNUMX of them in the world.